|(Courtesy of Les Adams)

 Old Corral webmaster notes: I've gotten a fair amount of e-mails asking for details and images of the gunbelts used in the ol' B-western ... and that's the reason that the Gunbelt Trivia section was started.

-The most questions relate to the rigs worn by Hoppy and by Bill Elliott and Allan Lane ... and the sometimes called "swastika gunbelt" or "RKO gunbelt" that is pictured in this webpage.
+The most questions relate to the rigs worn by Hoppy, Bill Elliott, and Allan Lane ... and the sometimes called "swastika gunbelt" or "RKO gunbelt" that is pictured in this webpage.

 Boyd Magers acquired this unique gunbelt at a January, 2006 auction.